Canon PIXMA TR160 Printer Review

 No

 The Canon PIXMA TR160 uses a 5-color ink system comprising two black inks, a pigment black (PGI-35) and a dye black (housed in the CLI-36 color cartridge).
-The printer uses the pigment black to print documents and the dye black to print photos.
+The printer uses pigment black to print documents and dye black to print photos.
 The overall page yield is pretty low, so you'll likely need to replace the cartridges often.
-It's worth noting that the ink level indicator doesn't show the ink level of each color within the color cartridge, so it isn't clear whether the printer was only using the pigment black or in combination with the dye black when we performed the yield test.
+It's worth noting that the ink level indicator doesn't display the ink level of each color within the color cartridge, so it's unclear whether the printer was using only pigment black or a combination of pigment and dye black when we performed the yield test.
 That said, since we perform the yield test by printing a PDF on regular paper, it's likely that the printer only used the pigment black ink, which means you may get a slightly higher black page yield, depending on what you print.

 The printer doesn't warn you when the pigment black ink is low or depleted, but it does for the color cartridge.